abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 ### .text, .data, and .bss:

-we know we need to transfer the instructions and variables during runtime from flash to SRAM — but how do we actually do that? pointers will play a huge role in making this happen.
+We know we need to transfer the instructions and variables during runtime from flash to SRAM — but how do we actually do that? pointers will play a huge role in making this happen.

-in simple terms:
+In simple terms:

 .text is where the code lives, these are your compiled instructions.